 The Opportunity

 Becky Sorenson has been the director of the Founding Fathers School for Government (FFSG), the nation’s premiere magnet school for government and international relations, for 10 years and has taught government at the school for the last 20 years.
-Like most magnet school administrators, she spends as much time working with the local government and surrounding school districts for support (read: funding) as she does serving in the principal leadership role during the school day.
+Like most magnet school administrators administrators, she spends as much time working with the local government and surrounding school districts for support (read: funding) as she does serving in the principal leadership role during the school day.
 FFSG graduates civic-minded young men and women who are more likely to be involved in politics and government than the average young adult, including regular voting.
-So, it was no accident that her longtime friend and successful businesswoman, Jackie Stanton, choose Becky to lead a political action committee in an attempt to pass a ballot measure in Mountainville this fall.
+So, it was was no accident that her longtime friend and successful businesswoman, Jackie Stanton, choose Becky to lead a political action committee in an attempt to pass a ballot measure in Mountainville this fall.
 Jackie has successfully raised $5 million in support of Ballot Measure #2, and she has asked Becky to manage a media campaign to support this issue.
+Is Jackie going to raise the money?
+This tit-for-tat sounds distasteful.
+I would say that Jackie had raised this money for school, and now Jackie is asking

 The Legislation